ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Administrator can send a FETCH request to the group-collection resource, in order to retrieve a list of the existing OSCORE groups that fully match a set of specified filter criteria.
 This is returned as a list of links to the corresponding group-configuration resources.

 The filter criteria are specified in the request payload as a CBOR map, whose possible entries are specified in {{config-repr}} and use the same abbreviations defined in {{groupcomm-parameters}}.
 Entry values are the ones admitted for the corresponding labels in the POST request for creating a group configuration (see {{collection-resource-post}}).
-A valid request MUST NOT include the same entry multiple times.

 The Group Manager MUST prepare the list L to include in the response as follows.